 The roof curbs for these units consists of a "full perimeter" enclosure to support the unit just inside of the unit base rail.
-The 12.5 ton standard efficiency units contain a support base alignment rail and will extend past the end of the roof curb as shown in figures below

 Before installing any roof curb, verify:

 - · It is the correct curb for the unit. - The includes the necessary gaskets and hardware. - The purposed installation location provides the required clearance for proper operation. - Insure that the curb is level and square.
 The top surface of the curb must be true to assure an adequate curb-to unit seal.